-The BGS website was used to extract ground information from the nearest borehole records to the Site (ref: TQ08SE289 and TQ08SE289).
-These boreholes are located approximately 370 m to the south west of the Site.
-Whilst the boreholes are likely located at too great a distance to be directly representative of the underlying conditions at the Site, given the shared geologies they have been included for completion.
+The BGS website was used to extract ground information from the nearest borehole record to the Site (ref: TQ08SE8).
+This borehole is located approximately 170 m to the west of the Site.

-The TQ08SE289 borehole record confirms the underlying geology is comprised of Made Ground to a depth of 1.5 m below ground level (bgl) underlain by London Clay to a depth of 6.5 m bgl, Reading Beds to a depth of 8.0 m bgl and sand to a depth of 10.0 m bgl where the borehole ends.
+The borehole records confirm the underlying geology is truncated by a dug well to a depth of 4.9 m below ground level (bgl) underlain by London Clay to a depth of 29.6 m bgl, Reading Beds to a depth of 51.5 m bgl and upper chalk to the end of the borehole record at a depth of 57.9 m bgl.